marchcarax/Portfolio-stats/README.md

-Easy and quick Portfolio Analysis
+Easy and quick Portfolio Analysis tools

 Main tools I use for Portfolio analysis and optimization.
 Remember to keep a history of your portfolio performance by saving the output.txt and pdf in other folders.